 Yes, it is a Christmas movie.

 16. The Holiday

-The holiday follows the lives of two women who are heartbroken shortly before Christmas, one lives in LA the other in Surrey.
+The holiday follows the lives of two women who are heartbroken shortly before Christmas.
+One lives in LA, the other in Surrey.
 To get over the heartache, they list their homes on a ‘House Swap Holiday’ website and move into each other’s houses literally the day after.

-It stars Kate Winslet, Cameron Diaz, Jude Law (who is honestly, the most loveable character in the film and so damn sexy!) and Jack Black.
-It was odd to see Jack Black in this type of movie, where he doesn’t play a loser goofball but he pulls the character off perfectly.
+It stars Kate Winslet, Cameron Diaz, Jude Law (who is honestly the most loveable character in the film and so damn sexy!) and Jack Black.
+It was odd to see Jack Black in this type of movie, where he doesn’t play a loser goofball, but he pulls the character off perfectly.

 17. Jack Frost

 I feel like this one gets forgotten about!
 Jack Frost (played by Michael Keaton) is the lead singer in a band trying to get his big break and ends up missing lots of family events which leaves his son angry and annoyed.
-Jack gives his son a harmonica that he got the day he was born and tells him its magical.
+Jack gives his son a harmonica that he got the day he was born and tells him it’s magical.
 Unfortunately, Jack misses yet another event that he promises to be at because he gets called to a last-minute gig which could make his career.
 He realises his mistake and decides to drive back home to be with his family on Christmas.
 Unfortunately, he gets caught in a storm, crashes his car and dies.

-A year later, his son plays the harmonica after building a snowman in the garden and the snowman comes to life as HIS DAD.
+A year later, his son plays the harmonica after building a snowman in the garden, and the snowman comes to life as HIS DAD.